jhauberg/Tabletops/README.md

   * Interface for visually modeling game representations
   * AI layer for automating playtests
-  * Rule enforcement
+  * ~~Rule enforcement~~ (**Added!**)

 # Implementation

-The [tabletop](https://github.com/jhauberg/Tabletops/tree/master/tabletop) is implemented as a component-entity model.
+The [tabletop](https://github.com/jhauberg/Tabletops/tree/master/tabletop) is implemented as a component/entity model.
+Every object (either tangible or abstract) on the tabletop, is represented as an [entity](https://github.com/jhauberg/Tabletops/blob/master/tabletop/entity/TTEntity.h).

+[Components](https://github.com/jhauberg/Tabletops/blob/master/tabletop/component/TTEntityComponent.h) add behavior to entities, and each entity can have any number of components assigned to it.

-This is how you would make a 6-sided die:
+This is how you could make a 6-sided die:

 ```objective-c
 TTEntity *d6 = [TTEntity entity];